CISecurity/ControlsAssessmentSpecification/control-7/control-7.7.rst

 Inputs
 ------
 #.
-EI: The list of endpoints to be audited (sub-control 1.5).
+Endpoint Inventory: The list of endpoints to be audited (sub-control 1.5).
 #.
 The list of accepted DNS filtering services, such as Quad-9.

 Operations